inebhedj/custom-git-hooks/README.md

 ### 00-commit-msg-jira-include

-This script inserts  (eg.) the JIRA card name (eg: JIRA-1212) or "NOJIRA" string from branch name into commit message (to the beginning), if JIRA card name or NOJIRA string not presents in commit message (at the beginning).
+This script inserts  (eg.) the JIRA card name (eg: "JIRA-1212: ") or "NOJIRA: " string from branch name into commit message (to the beginning), if JIRA card name or NOJIRA string not presents in commit message (at the beginning).

 Original place is `custom-git-hooks/commit-msg/00-pre-commit-jira-branchname`.